AnkeDoesCoding/HENSDK/CODINGGUIDELINES.md

 ### Macros

-Macros must be decalared in ALL CAPS with Snake Case
+Macros must be declared in ALL CAPS with Snake Case

 ```cpp
 #define HEN_DEBUG_BREAK() ((void)0)